-PLEASE NOTE: it is necessary to close some of the galleries between exhibitions, so please do check what is open before making a special journey during those times.
-In 2016, the downstairs exhibition galleries will be closed for re-hang on 13 - 17 June, 5 - 9 September & 21 - 25 November.
-Entrance to Penlee is FREE during rehang week.
+It is necessary to close some of the galleries between exhibitions, so please do check what is open before making a special journey during those times.
+Click here for 2019 dates

 Not all the paintings are on show at any one time.
 If there is a particular picture that you would like to see, please let us know in advance of your visit or on the day.

 CLICK HERE for a PDF of the current brochure

 CLICK HERE for past exhibitions